 For advice on yoga for pregnancy, click here

 Always wear comfortable clothing for your practice.
-Track suits, jog pants, shorts or leggings and T-shirts are very suitable.
-Do not wear anything tight or restrictive especially around the waist.
+Track suits, jog pants, shorts or leggings and T-shirts, sweat-shirts are very suitable.
+Do not wear anything tight or restrictive especially around the waist and hips.
+Layers are recommended as room temperatures can vary.

 Be prepared to work with bare feet.
 If you do need something on your feet wear non-slip socks.